Meet Spaaan

 Recent large-scale research (Young et al., 2024) confirmed these patterns and added new insights: while clinical evaluations show similar symptom severity between man and women, studies based on self-reports from the general population find that girls and women often display milder symptoms, especially less hyperactivity, which reduces the likelihood of being noticed and referred for diagnosis.

 Underlying differences in how ADHD symptoms are expressed and how they affect daily functioning may contribute to under-recognition in women and girls.
-As a result, many remain undiagnosed and untreated, with significant consequences for their social, educational, and mental health outcomes.
+As a result, many remain undiagnosed and untreated, with significant consequences for their social, educational, and health outcomes.

-Strengthening Care and Awareness
+Strengthening Awareness and Collaboration

 Current Work